 Exercises

 Badger ships with around 367 exercises across 8 categories.
-You can use them as-is, customize them, or create your own.
+You can use them as-is, customize them, create your own exercises, or add custom categories to organise niche movements.

 Exercise library